-3.1 Training
+3.1.
+Training

-All staff are given training during whole college in-service training days in August/September prior to the start of every academic year.
+All staff are given training during whole college in-service training days in September prior to the start of every academic year.
 It aims to develop staff's understanding of the signs and indicators of abuse and to know how to respond to a student who discloses abuse.
-All staff who have attended receive a certificate in basic Safeguarding and Child Protection awareness.
-A record of this training is kept in personnel files.

-All new members of staff and temporary staff meet with college's DSL as part of their induction training and are provided with a copy or our child protection procedures and are required to read Part 1 of the KCSIE (2014).
-They are informed of the arrangements for child protection, including the procedure for reporting allegations and, if they have not completed such training within the two years prior to their being employed at the college, they complete an online Level 1 Safeguarding training programme.
+All staff are also provided with a copy of our child protection procedures and are required to read Part 1 of the KCSIE (2022).
+They are informed of the arrangements for child protection, including the procedure for reporting allegations, and all staff complete an online Level 1 Safeguarding training programme.

-The DSL and DDSL attend training run by appropriated training providers and their training is updated every two years.
+The DSL, DDSL and Welfare Officer attend Level 3 training run by appropriated training providers and their training is updated every two years.
+All other staff refresh their Level 1 training within a two-year period.